 Examples of Penal Code 273(g) Violations

-A parent sells drugs out of their home.
-People are constantly coming and going, and the child routinely witnesses the exchange of drugs for money.
+- Drugs around children: A parent sells drugs out of their home.
+People are constantly coming and going, and the minor child routinely witnesses the exchange of drugs for money.
 This would be considered a violation under California PC 273(g).
 Additionally, the parent would face other charges related to the illegal sale of drugs.

-A single father is caring for his small children.
+- Drunkenness around children: A single father is caring for his small children.
 He has just been fired from work and decides to drink his troubles away.
-He passes out drunk while making dinner, and the kids are left unsupervised with food burning on the stove.
-The father could be charged under Penal Code 273(g) as well as facing charges for child endangerment.
+He passes out drunk while making dinner, and the kids are left unsupervised with food burning on the stove, which could lead to bodily harm or even risk of death.
+The father could be charged under Penal Code 273(g) as well as facing charges for child endangerment or even child abuse in certain cases.

 Charges Similar to PC 273(g)